shuhanxu93/project_mtls/README.md

 ### 20180226

-Plotted learning curve for my first predictor.
+Today I have plotted the learning curve for my first predictor.
+I used a window size=17, C=1.0 and gamma=0.003 for the plot.
+I choose that window size because it is the one used by Jnet and GOR method.
+C is 1.0 which is the default value used in SVC.
+Gamma is 0.003 which is approxmiately 1/n_features (1/357), the value used in SVC under default settings.
+The purpose of plotting a learning curve is to diagnoise whether the predictor is suffering from high bias or high variance.

+With few training examples, the training score(accuracy) is high(close to 1) and the cross validation score is low.
+This is because the predictor is able to fit the training set well but unable to generalise to fit the cross-validation set.
+As the number of training examples increases, the training score will decrease because it becomes more difficult for the predictor to fit so many training examples well.
+On the other hand, the cross validation score increases as the predictor is able to produce a better model which can generalise well to the cross-validation set.

+In an ideal predictor, the training score will remain high while the cross validation score will be get very close to the training score as the number of training examples increases.
+If the predictor is suffering from high bias, both the training score and the cross-validation score will be low and they are close to each other when the predictor is trained on large number of training examples.
+This is because the model is not complex enough to fit either the training or the cross validation set.
+On the other hand, if the predictor is suffering from high variance, the training score will be high but the cross-validation score will be low because while the model is complex enough to fit the training set, it cannot generalise well to fit the cross-validation set.

+Here is my learning curve:
 ![learning_curve2.png](/figures/learning_curve2.png)

-Seems like it has a high bias problem as both training and cross-validation scores are low and close to each other.

-Need to spend the next few days to optimise the gamma and C hyper-parameters.
+I started the plot from less than 1000 training examples.
+If I use even few examples, one will see the training score dropping from 1 and the cross-validation rising from zero.
+What is more important is how the curve appears as training size increases.
+It seems that both the training score and cross-validation scores are flattening out at 0.62.
+Since both scores are quite low and close to each other, our model seesms to be suffering from high bias.
+What I will spend the next few days is to tweak the C and gamma hyper-parameters.
+If I have more time, I will also try out a range of window sizes.

-John mentioned that it is best practice to treat peripheral windows and internal windows differently.
+On a side note, John mentioned that it is best practice to treat peripheral windows and internal windows separately.
 He said that it will be easier for downstream implementations.
-I do not have as much intuition and experience as him.
-I will keep my code for now.
+As I do not have as much intuition and experience as him, I cannot forsee the problem that I will face.
+I think I will stick with my code for now which is simpler.
+If I face another issues in the future, it will be a stronger lesson for me.
+Anyway, it will not be that difficult to change the code since it is much modular now.

 ### 20180224